 Eli’s individual art practice is rooted in her experience in collaborative performance.
 She began her professional arts career as a scenographer for the stage.
 The psychology of space, the discipline of time-based semiotics and the power of immersion are continued interests.
 She continues to cast the viewer as a participant in her work and remains dedicated to strategies of intimate engagement as part of a feminist methodology of artistic meaning-making.
 Although her practice is not medium-specific, her process always begins with narrative.
 Specific topics of interest include mental illness, class, child abuse, femme identity and trans-generational trauma.

 Eli is committed to social change and her community work has focused on areas of economic inequality, affordable housing, gender inequality, mental illness and homelessness.
-She served as both an Americorps member and an employee at Henry Street Settlement House in NY.
-She was a founding member of the Mastic Beach Jubilee Center, a nonprofit dedicated to providing disaster relief to local communities affected by Hurricane Sandy.
+She served as both an Americorps member and as an employee at Henry Street Settlement House in NY.
+She was a founding member of the Mastic Beach COAD and the resulting Jubilee Center, a nonprofit dedicated to providing disaster relief to local communities affected by Hurricane Sandy.
 Eli has been a volunteer mentor and tutor at local libraries and community centers across the country and has worked professionally as both a tutor and as a personal aide.
 Teaching is a part of her practice and she views art-making as a community act.